josehu07/ocf-mf/README.md

 # Open CAS Framework - Guanzhou's Fork

-This is Guanzhou's fork of Intel's Open-CAS Framework (OCF) caching library.
+This is Guanzhou's fork of Intel's Open-CAS Framework (OCF).

 ## Overview